Right-angled Coxeter groups with Menger curve boundary: Applications

 \emph{Construction.} The construction is divided into 6 stages \eone--\esix.
 To each stage we associate a colour, which will be used in the pictures.
-The simplices created in the stage (s$i$) will be coloured in the colour associated to this stage and will be called (s$i$)-simplices (such convention is extended to other objects).
+The simplices created in the stage (s$i$) will be coloured in the colour associated to this stage and will be called (s$i$)-simplices (such a convention is extended to subcomplexes).
 Note that not all the edges of a (s$i$)-simplex are necessarily (s$i$)-edges, only those that do not belong to any (s$j$)-simplex for some $j<i$.
-The construction can be subdivided into a sequence of steps, each consisting in gluing some 3-simplex to a 3-dimensional complex $\triang$ along one or two neighbouring faces contained in the boundary $\partial\triang$.
+Each stage can be subdivided into a sequence of steps, each consisting in gluing some 3-simplex to a 3-dimensional complex $\triang$ along one or two neighbouring faces contained in the boundary $\partial\triang$.
 Thus, at each step $\triang$ is a triangulation of the disk $D^3$ having all of its vertices on the boundary $\partial D^3$.
 We call a subcomplex $\sigma$ \emph{external} if it is contained in the boundary $\partial\triang$, \emph{internal} otherwise.
 See Figure \ref{fig:konstrukcja}.
-The schematic view of the complex that is present there will be used throughout the whole proof. \begin{enumerate} \item[\eone] Take a \tone{simplicial join of a 8-cycle $C_8$ with an edge $E$}.
-We call fragments of its 1-skeleton in a natural way, namely the edge $E$ is called the \tone{axis}, the cycle $C_8$ is the \tone{equator}, the endpoints of the axis are the north and south pole.
-The remaining part consists of 8 2-paths with endpoints in the poles, we call them meridians.
+The schematic view of the complex that is present there will be used throughout the whole proof. \begin{enumerate} \item[\eone] Take a \tone{simplicial join of an 8-cycle $C_8$ with an edge $E$}.
+The edge $E$ is called the \tone{axis}, the cycle $C_8$ is the \tone{equator}, the endpoints of the axis are the north and south pole.
+The remaining part consists of eight 2-paths with endpoints in the poles; we call them meridians.

 \item[\etwo] Glue to each external \eone-face a \ttwo{3-simplex} (by one of its faces).